 The key risks associated with our business have been classified into implied market risk, market risk, operational risk, information technology/cyber security risk, liquidity risk, credit risk and reputation risk.
 The policies have been framed with respect to such risks which set forth limits, mitigation strategies and internal controls.
-These policies include a corporate risk and investment policy, a liquidity risk management policy, an operational risk management policy, an information technology risk management policy, an information security management policy, a cyber security & cyber resilience policy, a business continuity policy and a surveillance policy.
+These policies include a corporate risk and investment policy, a liquidity risk management policy, an operational risk management policy, an outsourcing policy, a fraud risk management policy, an information technology risk management policy, an information security management policy, a cyber security & cyber resilience policy, a business continuity policy and a surveillance policy.